MD2Korg/software.md2k.org/content/howto/mPerf/pg-phone.md

 ## Wrist Sensors

 Wear the wrist sensors as you would wear a watch or FitBit.
 The sensors should be worn on each arm so that the charging port is pointed away from your hand as shown.
+The buckle is marked L or R to indicate left wrist or right wrist.
+Please be sure to wear each sensor on the correct wrist.

 <img src="/img/howto/mPerf/MSHRVwearingL.png">